Barack Obama religion conspiracy theories: Madrasa claim

 An early version of a rumor that Obama had "spent at least four years in a so-called madrasa, or Muslim seminary, in Indonesia" appeared in an article published by Insight on the News, a magazine published by News World Communications, an international media conglomerate then owned by the Unification Church.
 Insight on the News ceased publication soon after the incident.
 Its editor, Jeff Kuhner, claimed that a person working for the Clinton campaign had told him that the campaign was "preparing an accusation that her rival Senator Barack Obama had covered up a brief period he had spent in an Islamic religious school in Indonesia when he was six".
-Senator Clinton denied the allegations.
 When interviewed by The New York Times, Kuhner did not name the person said to be his reporter's source.
+Senator Clinton denied the accusation.

 Obama attended two schools during the four years he lived in Indonesia as a child (1967–1971).
 From the first grade until some time in the third grade he attended the Roman Catholic St. Francis Assisi School, where classes began and ended each day with Christian prayers.
 He was registered there as Muslim because of his stepfather, who was Indonesian.
 At some point during the third grade he transferred to State Elementary School Menteng 01, also known as Besuki School, for less than a year.
 Besuki is a secular public school.
 Students there wear Western clothing, and the Chicago Tribune described the school as "so progressive that teachers wore miniskirts and all students were encouraged to celebrate Christmas".

 Soon after Insights story, CNN reporter John Vause visited State Elementary School Menteng 01 and found that each student received two hours of religious instruction per week in their own faith.
 Hardi Priyono, the deputy headmaster of the school told Vause: "This is a public school.
 We don't focus on religion.
 In our daily lives, we try to respect religion, but we don't give preferential treatment."

 Interviews by Nedra Pickler of the Associated Press found that students of all faiths have been welcome there since before Obama's attendance.
 Akmad Solichin, the vice-principal of the school, told Pickler: "The allegations are completely baseless.
 Yes, most of our students are Muslim, but there are Christians as well.
 Everyone's welcome here ... it's a public school."